gsichali/MS1-seample-yoga/README.md

 7. As a site owner, I want my customers to be able to find more information on different kinds of yoga.
 8. As a site owner, I would like customers to be able to sign up for an account.
 9. As a site owner, I would like my customers to learn more about their instructors.
-10. 9.As a site owner, I would like my customers to be able to subscribe to a studio membership.
+10. As a site owner, I would like my customers to be able to subscribe to a studio membership.
 11. As a site owner, I would like customers to be able to schedule classes online.
-12. 9.As a site owner, I would like my customers to be able to contact me if they have any queries or issues.
+12. As a site owner, I would like my customers to be able to contact me if they have any queries or issues.

 ## Scope
 The scope of the project is still in progress.
 So far users will be able to: